bednarikjan/bednarikjan.github.io/_posts/2015-06-05-trajectory_clustering.md

 <h2>System overview</h2>

 <p>
-The demo application allows you to draw your own trajectories (on the top-view photo of roundabout) and then let the system cluster them.
+The demo application allows you to draw your own trajectories (on the top-view photo of roundabout) and then the system clusters them.
 In case of agglomerative clustering implementation you must specify the expected number of clusters, wheras the spectral clustering method is smarter and is capable of estimating the most appropriate number of clusters itself.
 </p>

 <h2>How it works?</h2>